Gorzas/gorzas.github.io/_notes/Public/tech/Being a Senior Software Engineer.md

 - Definition of Senior Software Engineer:
   - why Engineer over Developer?
   - Senior as a concept that encapsulates Mid, Staff or any lead role that mixes managment with development
+- Relation with [[The future of Software Engineering (2024)]] and differences
 - Perks to explain:
   - Communication / Documentation
   - T-Shape profile and how to get it
   - Owning the product, features priorities selection
   - Responsabilities over QA and Automatic testing
   - Tech knowledge
   - CI/CDs usage
   - Architecture
   - Code reviews and mentoring, how to do it well

 ## Books